top of page

 -- Paul Hahn

 Paul Hahn was one year ahead of me at Alameda High.
 He graduated in ’68.
 Me in ’69.
 And although I didn’t know him personally until his senior year, I couldn’t help but notice him around the school campus.
 Paul was simply a multi-talented dude.
-He played football on the AHS varsity team (yep, that same one that won the Northern California State Championship during his senior year in ’68).
+He played football on the AHS varsity team (yep, that same one that won the Northern California State Football Championship during his senior year in ’68).

 So…Football: Some of the other high school football teams in the SF East Bay Area came onto the field all “rah-rah.”
 With the band playing.
 And the fans applauding.
 And with some of the players heading onto the field with their helmets off so that they could wink at the cheerleaders, etc.